sludovicdelys/sludovicdelys/README.md

 ## ✨ Professional Aspirations

-- I aim to enrich my skills in project management and design, considering both technical challenges and their impact on users.
-- I'm geographically flexible and open to international opportunities, ready to bring my adaptability and detail-oriented skills to a forward-thinking team.
+I'm eager to join a dynamic team to refine my technical skills through practical application.
+Open to opportunities across France and internationally.

 ## 📫 How to Reach Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sabrinaludovicdelys/) or follow my updates right here on GitHub.
-I'm available for opportunities across France and internationally, ready to contribute to your team's success with my unique blend of technical skills and international insights.
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sabrinaludovicdelys/).
+I'm ready to bring my skills and global insights to your team.

 Thank you for visiting my profile.
-Let’s explore how we can collaborate on impactful technology solutions together!
+Let's create impactful solutions together!